FObersteiner/zdt/README.md

 ## Zig version

 This library is developed with Zig `0.14.0-dev`, might not compile with older versions.
-As of 2024-08-07, Zig-0.13 stable or higher should work.
+As of 2024-08-28, Zig-0.13 stable or higher should work.

-## Dependencies
+## IANA timezone database version

+- `zdt v0.2.1`: `2024a`
-- none
+- `zdt v0.2.0`: `2024a`

-## Time zone database
+## Dependencies, Development and Time zone database

 `zdt` comes with [eggert/tz](https://github.com/eggert/tz).
 The database is compiled and shipped with `zdt` (as-is; not tar-balled or compressed).
 If you wish to use your own version of the [IANA time zone db](https://www.iana.org/time-zones), you can set a path to it using the `-Dprefix-tzdb="path/to/your/tzdb"` option.
 See also `zig build --help`

 For development, to update the time zone database and the version info, run the following build steps: `zig build update-tz-database && zig build update-tz-version`.
+Some of the code generation is done with Python scripts, which require Python >= 3.9 (no third party packages required).

 ## License